archival-0x/jtrace/README.md

 # jtrace

-system call tracer with capabilities
+system call tracer implementation in Rust

 ## intro

-__jtrace__ is a syscall tracer that has elevated capabilities implemented natively in Rust.
-At its core, it is simply a `strace` clone that can be used for learning about instrinics, but it also supports a variety of features not found in modern process tracers.
+__jtrace__ is a syscall tracer implemented natively in Rust.
+At its core, it is simply a `strace` clone that can be used for learning about the intrinsics of tracing on Linux.

-## features

-* Supports eBPF (TODO) and `ptrace` modes of operation
-* Supports emitting output in a serializable data format (JSON)
-* (TODO) Library calls

 ## build